 - Potentially devastating impacts on individuals

-- Although the initial financial impact is usually felt by a financial organization, the use of synthetic identities can also negatively affect individual consumers.
+- Although the initial financial impact is usually felt by a financial organization, the use of synthetic identities can also negatively affect individuals.

 Watch this video for an overview of synthetic identity fraud and the Fed’s efforts to increase awareness and understanding on this topic.